lmc2179/lmc2179.github.io/drafts/decisions.md

 $$P_{recall} = \begin{bmatrix} 0 & 0\\  -1 & 1 \end{bmatrix}$$

-Yields something different - for this matrix, $y_* = 0$.
+This yields something different - for this matrix, $y_* = 0$.
 This might be initially surprising - but if we inspect the definition of recall, we see that we will not be penalized for false positives, so we might as well treat every instance we come across (this is why it's often used in tandem with precision, which _does_ penalize false positives).

 # Where do the numbers in the payoff matrix come from?